Code-Inside/Blog/_posts/2016-01-31-working-with-fonticons-in-uwp.md

 Pretty important, but I'm not a Font-Expert, so maybe this is "normal"
 - The #FontAwesome must be set.
-- In XAML the Glyph must be in the form of "&#xf0b2;"
+- In XAML the Glyph must be in this form

+    "&#xf0b2;"

 - From Code, the value must be unicode, e.g.

     Test.Glyph = "\uf0b2";